qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 |copyrightLabel| :menuselection:`Copyright Label` can be used to decorate your map with a **Copyright** label.

-The Copyright Label dialog is almost equal to the dialog of :ref:`title_label_decoration`.
+The Copyright Label dialog is almost identical to the :ref:`title_label_decoration` dialog.

 Difference are: